Dieterbe/body.build/README.md

 #### M:N mappings

+do we need to support M:N mappings? i don't think so. maybe later, though! implementation ideas:
+1) separate collections structures which include overlapping sets of muscles
+2) OR: add N "tags" or 1-N "collection" (enum) field to singlehead and multihead muscles. this way we can iterate over the muscles directly

-do we need to support M:N mappings? i don't think so. maybe later, though! could implement this as separate collections structures which include overlapping sets of muscles, or "tags" in the UI we could then show the collections, and don't show any muscles that are already shown as part of a collection.
+in the UI we could then show the collections, and don't show any muscles that are already shown as part of a collection, or just create a "collection" for everything we want to render. this kindof makes sense, to separate out the UI listing from the anatomical model, and give each their structure

+2) seems like my favorite idea for now. but what if we want subgroups? like 'forearm' and 'wrist' ? i guess we can just make those.. what if distinct muscles in the same group share a bunch of functions? let's implement DRY at the anatomy level, and keep the categories for .. well categorizatian

 #### 3-tier structure